jonesbs/example2/README.md

 All methods http://localhost:8000/movie/

-Do not forget add slash on final path to not return 404 All endpoints have 5 seconds of the cache
+Do not forget add slash on final path to not return 404 No endpoints has access control or any kind of authentication process